Knyveton Gardens improvements, Boscombe

 In December 2023, the East Cliff and Springbourne Ward Councillors in conjunction with the Friends of Knyveton Gardens, were awarded £50,000 from the Neighbourhood CIL fund for enhancements to Knyveton Gardens, including improvements to play, access and signage.

-These will be delivered by BCP Council in consultation with the Ward Councillors and Friends group.
+These were delivered by BCP Council in consultation with the Ward Councillors and Friends group.

-Thank you to everyone who has participated and shared their ideas so far.
+This work concludes the enhancements at Knyveton Gardens.
+Thank you to everyone who participated in community engagement sessions and shared their ideas for this project.

 During January and February, a lot of the existing vegetation was cut back by BCP Council’s Operations Team, especially to the park perimeter and around the sensory garden.
 This has helped improve visibility into the park, aiming to deter anti-social behaviour.
 We have also been looking at options to improve the lighting in the sensory garden.